 Claire Solon is Managing Director at Greystar Ireland managing multi-family investment and development in Ireland.
 Previous roles include Head of Property at Aviva, managing in excess of €600m of property funds in Ireland and UK and Head of Estates Management at ESB, responsible for the management of the ESB property portfolio in Ireland.
+She is a Fellow of the SCSI and RICS and has lectured extensively in valuations and feasibility analyses.
 She served as President of the Society of Chartered Surveyors in 2016 and also served on the Board of the Irish Green Building Council.